2.03 Grading and Examination

 The summative narrative component of grading in core clinical clerkships and electives becomes part of the official record.
 Beginning in AY13, summative comments from all core clerkships will be quoted in chronologic order in the Medical Student Performance Evaluation (MSPE or “Dean’s Letter”).
 Formative comments regarding performance in clinical clerkships and electives are to assist students' self-directed learning.
 Formative and summative comments will be available online following submission to the Registrar for review by the student and the student’s Society Advisory Dean/Director or Associate Director.
 Formative and summative comments will also be available to the Promotion and Review Board in its review of a student’s performance and/or compliance with the HMS standards of professional conduct and responsibility.
 Clerkship/course directors are expected to submit grades and evaluation narratives within four weeks and no later than six weeks of the end of the clerkship/course.

-- A grade of incomplete signifies failure to complete course requirements because of personal illness, death in the family, or a similar compelling, serious reason, and must be resolved within a specified time or a grade of unsatisfactory will be recorded.
-A grade of incomplete must be given if a student has not completed all components of the PCE log, including the question about duty hours, may be given by a clerkship or course director only for those reasons and must be given before the end of a clerkship/course.
+- A grade of incomplete ordinarily signifies failure to complete course requirements because of personal illness, death in the family, or a similar compelling, serious reason, and must be resolved within a specified time or a grade of unsatisfactory will be recorded.
+A grade of incomplete must be given if a student has not completed all components of the PCE log, including the question about duty hours, may be given by a clerkship or course director for the reasons noted above, and must be given before the end of a clerkship/course.
 A grade of incomplete must be accompanied by a written explanation to the Registrar and to the student's Society Master.